 If You Enjoyed - Retallack (2017), or all of the last 20-odd years of redic skiing by Tanner Hall.

 Helicopter shots got you hungry for backcountry?
+If you want to learn more, see what our friends at Thrillism thought of the best ski movies of 2019.
 Inspired to start learning to ski?
 Ongosa is the easiest way to book qualified ski guides and instructors who can help you get the most out of the mountain, whatever your needs.